ea-ae/dopami/README.md

 # dopami

-Placeholder project name.
-Full-stack webapp.
+The name is a placeholder.
+Dopami is a full-stack web application created primarily for learning purposes.

 ## Deployment

 TODO CI/CD + Docker.
 Build backend (VS2022 preferred), `npm install` & `npm run prod` to build frontend.
-Run either the backend web server (temporary until nginx) or the webpack reverse proxy dev server (preferred, hot reload) to launch project.
+To start the application, run a reverse proxy (e.g. `npm run server` for the dev server) together with the web server.